 Top Private Equity Business Development Strategies Used Today

 Conferences and Tradeshow Coverage

-One of the most popular tactics in a BD professional’s arsenal, hand-shaking” approach many PE firms are used to.
-And this can still work, especially since in-person relationship building is still a must.
+One of the most popular tactics in a BD (Business Development) professional's arsenal is the "hand-shaking" approach that many private equity (PE) firms are used to.
+And this can still work wonders, especially since in-person relationship-building remains a cornerstone of effective business development.

-Attending such events can be helpful, but also can be resource-consuming (time and money).
-Plus, many of these events are local, which requires significant travel to achieve good coverage.
-Vice presidents of business development commonly criss-cross the United States to attend the next relevant conference – traveling to New York one week, Miami the next, and Omaha the following week.
+However, it's essential to recognize that while attending these events can yield significant benefits, it can also be resource-consuming in terms of time and money.
+Moreover, many of these events are localized, requiring significant travel to achieve good coverage.
+For instance, vice presidents of business development commonly cross the United States to attend the next relevant conference, sometimes traveling to New York one week, Miami the next, and Omaha the following week.

 Another traditional approach (albeit done at differing levels of sophistication/effectiveness) is building a robust network of investment bankers and brokers to source referrals.
 The logic of doing so is straightforward – investment bankers are consistently growing their network to uncover potential clients that may be interested in being acquired (by you or somebody else).

-Another increasingly common tactic is working with marketing resources to nurture existing relationships while also creating opportunities for inbound deals.
-Similar to intermediary management, there are differing levels of sophistication that a firm can take towards their marketing efforts.
+Another increasingly common tactic is working with marketing resources to nurture existing relationships while creating opportunities for inbound deals.
+Similar to intermediary management, a firm can take differing levels of sophistication towards their marketing efforts.

 The Firm’s Relationship Network